dbaker3/phw-wp-faq/readme.md

 ### An FAQ WordPress plugin for the Milligan Libraries

 ## About
-Forked from WPB Advanced FAQ (https://wordpress.org/plugins/wpb-advanced-faq/).
+Forked from WPB Advanced FAQ (https://wordpress.org/plugins/wpb-advanced-faq/) by wpbean.
 Implements Lunr.js in the shortcode to enable client-side search capabilities for the FAQ.
 Licensed under the GPL v2.0

 ### Plugin Features